Saitobaru Burial Mounds 西都原古墳群

 Delve into the mysteries of an ancient burial ground

 The Saitobaru Burial Mounds encompass over 300 burial tombs of various sizes.
-Scattered across a 70-meter-high hill, these above-ground tombs of ancient warriors and clan leaders were designated a National Historical Site in 1952.
+Scattered across a 70-meter-high plateau, these above-ground tombs of ancient warriors and clan leaders were designated a National Historical Site in 1952.

 The reason for these tombs and the exact identities of those within them are still shrouded in mystery, adding to the fascination.